bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ~~~~~

+To negate an R2 point (N,D, E, F) one computes (D, N, E ,-F).
+It is
+important to do this and the table lookup in constant time.
+This
-This multiplication algorithm only works properly for N-torsion points.
-Implementations for Diffie-Hellman
+multiplication algorithm only works properly for N-torsion
-key exchange (and similar applications) MUST NOT use this algorithm on anything that is not a torsion point.
+points.
+Implementations for Diffie-Hellman key exchange (and similar
+applications) MUST NOT use this algorithm on anything that is not a
-Otherwise, it will produce the wrong answer and can cause a reduction in security.
+torsion point.
+Otherwise, it will produce the wrong answer, with
+consequences for security.

 # Use of the scalar multiplication primitive in Diffie-Hellman